LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

     - Might spawn a ufo (based on score and chance)
     - Might spawn a building (based on chance)
         - Will not spawn a building if the last row had a building
+- Restoring from a save will assume that the save was taken on the same sized window

 - This code is also on github at: https://github.com/Lord-Lelsers/Applied-Comp-Sci